quantumlib/Stim/glue/sample/README.md

 as simple CSV format, and has some basic  plotting functionality for viewing the results.

-Sinter doesn't support cloud compute, but it does scale extremely well within a single machine.
+Sinter doesn't support cloud compute, but it does scale well on a single machine.
-I've tested it on 2 core machines and 96 core machines, and it consistently gets good resource utilization (>95%).
+I've tested it on 2 core machines, 4 core machines, and 96 core machines.
+Although there are potential pitfalls (e.g. setting batch sizes too large causes thrashing), sinter generally achieves good resource utilization of the processes you assign to it.

 <a name="how_to_install"></a>
 # How to install